 Our model predicts biomass densities similar to those observed in the field.
 The model further predicts that given our set of parameters, population biomass reaches zero as temperatures approach 15 °C. This temperature is substantially below the lethal temperatures for closely related Calanus finmarchicus observed in the laboratory which range between 24 and 26 °C (Marshall 1935).
 Our model predicted population level net production and birth rates to be maximized at 5.6 °C and 7.07 °C respectively.
-This means that average summer sea surface temperatures which currently reach 9.8 °C are already above those that maximize net production and birth rate of Calanus spp. and nearing temperatures at which we would expect a rapid decline in population biomass and associated increase in phytoplankton biomass as total consumer ingestion decreases.
+This means that average summer sea surface temperatures which currently reach 9.8 °C (Figure 2 B) are already above those that maximize net production and birth rate of Calanus spp. and nearing temperatures at which we would expect a rapid decline in population biomass and associated increase in phytoplankton biomass as total consumer ingestion decreases.

 This decline in zooplankton biomass and increase in phytoplankton biomass with increasing temperature is generally consistent with findings in many ecosystem models, though there is high variability among predictions (Megrey et al. 2007; Morán et al. 2009; Woodworth-Jefcoats et al. 2017).
 Declines in zooplankton biomass would substantially reduce an important food source in the North Pacific Ocean, with potential cascading impacts to forage fish, commercial fish species, and cetaceans and sea birds.
 Recent ecosystem-based models predict decreases in zooplankton biomass associated with climate change will lead to reductions in carrying capacity for commercially important North Pacific pelagic fish species by as much as 20–50% (Woodworth-Jefcoats et al. 2017).
 Megrey et al. (2007) predicted decreases in zooplankton biomass and slower growth and smaller weights at age in two species of North Pacific forage fish.
 Similarly, modest declines in biomass of filter feeding zooplankton and ensuing modest declines in small pelagic fish biomass are predicted in temperate oceans (Heneghan et al. 2023).

-Our model predicts that the population extirpation as summer temperatures approach 15 °C may be avoided with decreases in size at maturity, though this will likely have consequences for the ratio of adult to juvenile biomass densities and the size distribution of the population.
+Our model predicts that the population extirpation as summer temperatures approach 15 °C may be avoided with decreases in size at maturity.
+Such changes will likely have consequences for the ratio of adult to juvenile biomass densities and the size distribution of the population.
 In particular, our model predicts slight increases in the adult to juvenile biomass density ratio as size at maturity decreases at a given temperature.
 Shifts in zooplankton size structure are expected to have a variety of cascading ecosystem impacts.
 These impacts include reductions in small forage fish biomass (Heneghan et al. 2023), total fish biomass, and total ecosystem biomass, particularly when in conjunction with other climate change effects such as changes in phytoplankton biomass and size structure (Ainsworth et al. 2011; Atkinson et al. 2024), decreases in dissolved oxygen, and ocean acidification (Atkinson et al. 2024).

 One important caveat is our use of sea surface temperatures in the model because they are readily available.
 The Bering Sea is a stratified system and is warmer at the surface than at the bottom (Ladd and Stabeno 2012; Strom and Fredrickson 2008).
 Copepods use diel vertical migration, feeding near the surface at night and returning to deeper water for the day.
 This serves to minimize predation risk during feeding but also has the benefit of reducing the duration of exposure to warmer temperatures at the surface.
 Thus, because deep water and nighttime foraging near the surface provide thermal refuges for copepods during a large portion of their lives, they likely would be able to persist at sea surface temperatures above 15 °C. Therefore, our model’s prediction of this temperature threshold can be considered the minimum temperature at which extirpation would be a concern.